We are Available 24/7

 Why Do Pipes Freeze?

-Wind chill makes everything worse.
+Wind makes it worse.
 Cold wind strips heat from exposed pipes faster than still air.
-That’s why pipes on exterior walls freeze more often than interior ones.
+That’s why pipes on north-facing walls or near drafty windows freeze more often.

 What Temperature Will My Pipes Freeze?

-Water flow: Moving water resists freezing better than standing water.
-That’s why letting faucets drip helps during cold snaps.
+Water movement helps.
+Flowing water resists freezing better than standing water.
+That’s the science behind letting faucets drip during cold snaps.
+Moving molecules don’t lock into ice crystals as easily.

-Geographic location changes the rules too.
-Homes in warm climates have less insulation than northern houses.
-A 28°F night in Texas causes more frozen pipes than the same temperature pipes freeze in Minnesota.
+Geographic location shifts the danger zone.
+Homes in warm climates have minimal insulation.
+A 28°F night in Texas causes more frozen pipes than the same temperature in Minnesota.
+Northern homes are built for cold weather.
+Southern homes aren’t.

 What Temperature Will My Pipes Burst?